Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Introduction

 \section{Introduction}

 The quantum adiabatic theorem is now more than 100 years old, dating back to Einstein~\cite{Einstein:adiabatic} and Ehrenfest~\cite{Ehrenfest:adiabatic}.
-Yet, it still continues to inspire new interest and results, in large part due to its central role in adiabatic quantum computation and quantum annealing, where it can be viewed as providing a sufficient condition for the solution of hard computational problems via adiabatic quantum evolutions~\cite{farhi_quantum_2000,morita:125210,Albash-Lidar:RMP}.
+Yet, it still continues to inspire new interest and results, in large part owing to its central role in adiabatic quantum computation and quantum annealing, where it can be viewed as providing a sufficient condition for the solution of hard computational problems via adiabatic quantum evolutions~\cite{farhi_quantum_2000,morita:125210,Albash-Lidar:RMP}.

-Consider a closed quantum system evolving for a total time $t_f$ subject to the Hamiltonian $H(t)$ acting on the Hilbert space $\mc{H}$.
-Defining the rescaled (dimensionless) time $s=t/t_f$, the evolution is governed by the unitary operator $\Utot(s)$ which is the solution of
+Consider a closed quantum system evolving for a total time $t_f$ subject to the Hamiltonian $H(t)$.
+Defining the rescaled (dimensionless) time $s=t/t_f$, the evolution is governed by the unitary operator $\Utot(s)$ which is the solution of\footnote{We use a prime to denote $\frac{\partial}{\partial s}$ in this work.}